TiagoAMarques/AnIntro2RTutorial/README.md

 Below I also provide a list of additional free online resources that you might want to consider as additional R learning resources.

 This is a non-exhaustive, non-compreensive and quite random list of R (and related) resources that I found useful at some point.
+They might be ecologically oriented.
 Feel free to explore at your own risk.
 No real order in the list I am afraid.

 - [Developing a Cancer Atlas using Bayesian Methods: A Practical Guide for Application and Interpretation](https://atlas.cancer.org.au/developing-a-cancer-atlas/index.html)